CONSULTANT SOCIAL WORKERS

-If CSWs remain in post beyond two years, there are further opportunities for development.
+After one year in post there are further opportunities for development.
 These include joining the Frontline Fellowship, contributing to teaching on the academic programme, and developing and utilising coaching skills with your peers.

 We hope that CSWs will stay engaged with our mission and vision throughout their social work career.
 We are committed to continuing to support individuals that work with Frontline.
-Therefore, once you have completed two years or more as a consultant social worker you will automatically become part of the Frontline Fellowship.
+Therefore, once you have completed one year as a consultant social worker, you will automatically become part of the Frontline Fellowship.